UK actor Lysette Anthony accuses Weinstein of rape

 Before Anthony made her accusations, Weinstein's representatives categorically denied that any non-consensual sex took place with the other women.

-London police announced on October 11 that a woman had reported a historic sexual assault that took place in the 1980s.
-On that same day, Anthony posted a tweet that she had reported a historic crime to police.
+London Metropolitan Police announced October 11 that a woman had reported a historic sexual assault that took place in the 1980s.
+On that same day, Anthony posted a tweet that she had reported the historic crime to police.

+A spokesman at Merseyside police, to whom the original report was made, confirmed to CNN that the accusation was against Weinstein.

-And on Sunday, police said that a second woman had made a report against the same man suspected in the October 11 rape.
+And on Sunday, police said that a second woman had made a report against the same man mentioned in the October 11 report.
 That woman alleges the man assaulted her in London in 2010, 2011 and 2015.

 'It was disgusting'

-Anthony told the Times of how she and Weinstein met in 1982 when she was around 19 years of age.
+Anthony told The Times of London of how she and Weinstein met in 1982 when she was around 19 years of age.
 She had been cast in a leading role in the sci-fi film "Krull."

 She and Weinstein became friends and had met on his trips to London, but he suddenly began stalking her, she said.